busycaesar/busycaesar/README.md

-# Dev Shah, Software Developer
+# Dev Shah, Full Stack Developer & AI Evangelist

 A detail-oriented Full Stack Developer with expertise in building scalable web applications, APIs, and cloud-based solutions.
 I specialize in creating clean, maintainable code, optimizing workflows, and setting up CI/CD pipelines to deliver high-quality, user-friendly products.
 With experience in AI application development and a strong focus on accessibility and client collaboration, I ensure tailored solutions that meet unique needs.
 I am passionate about learning new technologies and delivering impactful results that exceed expectations.